yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 ## A silent Guardian, a watchful Protector

-[Lioncache](https://github.com/lioncash), our harsh but fair code reviewer. has been [removing](https://github.com/yuzu-emu/yuzu/pull/5028) the `global variable accessor` from the whole project (the linked PR is just the latest section), a work that took months. yuzu used to be able to run a single global system instance, but with this change, yuzu can now create as many emulated instances as needed, all separate from each other.
+[Lioncache](https://github.com/lioncash), our harsh but fair code reviewer, has been [removing](https://github.com/yuzu-emu/yuzu/pull/5028) the `global variable accessor` from the whole project (the linked PR is just the latest section), work that has taken months. yuzu used to be able to run a single global system instance, but with this change, yuzu can now create as many emulated instances as needed, all separate from each other.
 This provides full control over the life cycle of the emulated system, allowing among other things, faster game boot times, and maybe more importantly, forcing the devs to keep up cleaner code, which is easier to maintain in the future.

 ## Future projects